DSpace-Labs/DSpace7RestTutorial/exercise2.md

 # Exercise 2: Authenticating with the HAL Browser

-## 1. Authentication status
+## 1. Searching for objects in an unauthenticated session
+In this step, you will run a couple of DSpace discovery searches before authenticating and note the result counts.

 ### 1a.
+Search for all objects and note the result count

+`api/discover/search/objects`

+### 1b.
+Search for "research" and note the result count

+`api/discover/search/objects?query=research`

+After authenticating, you will see how the results change.

+## 2. Authentication status

+### 2a.
 Using the authn endpoint, view your authentication status

 `api/authn/status`